General Health

 3. Recurrent Fever

-Recurrent fever refers to repeated episodes of fever that occur at regular intervals or with a specific pattern.
+Recurrent fever refers to repeated episodes of fever symptoms that occur at regular intervals or with a specific pattern.
 It is a type of fever that comes and goes and can last anywhere from a few days to several weeks before resolving.
 Various underlying medical conditions, including infections, autoimmune diseases, and certain cancers, can cause recurrent fever.
 Some specific examples of conditions that can cause recurrent fever include tuberculosis, Lyme disease, periodic fever, aphthous stomatitis, pharyngitis and adenitis (PFAPA) syndrome.
-It is important to seek medical attention if a fever recurs to address the underlying cause and prevent potential complications.
+It is important to seek medical attention if fever symptoms recur to address the underlying cause and prevent potential complications.
 A thorough evaluation, including laboratory tests and imaging studies, may be necessary to determine the cause of recurrent fever.

 4. Chronic Fever